 Parallel Programming in Futhark¶

 Welcome to “Parallel Programming in Futhark”, an introductionary book about the Futhark programming language.
 Futhark is a data-parallel array programming language that uses the vocabulary of functional programming to provide a parallel programming model that is easy to understand, yet can be compiled to very efficient code by an optimising compiler.
 Futhark is a small language - it is not designed to replace general-purpose langages for application programming.
 The intended use case is that Futhark is only used for relatively small but compute-intensive parts of an application, as the Futhark compiler generates code that can be easily called from non-Futhark code.
+The language was originally developed in Denmark, and is therefore named after the Runic alphabet.

 This book is written for a reader who already has some programming experience.
 Prior experience with functional programming is useful, but not required.
 We will be learning Futhark through small examples that each aim to demonstrate some feature or facet of the language.
 Furthermore, we will discusss some of the theorical background of data-parallel programming, as well as elaborate on some of the optimisations that can be expected from the compiler.